What Should Parents Look for in a Good Pre-Primary School?

 - Communication skills

 Schools that integrate art, music, movement, storytelling, and play create balanced learners.
+That balance is what we mean by holistic education in pre-primary at Meridian.

-Holistic Education Page6.
-Class Size & Individual Attention
+6. Class Size & Individual Attention

 Small and balanced class sizes help teachers: